kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   - A `Basic` `Workload`/`PodGroup` is created for a Job with `spec.scheduling` omitted.
   - pod creation includes the correct `schedulingGroup`.
   - Mutability/validation: updates to `spec.scheduling.schedulingPolicy.gang.minCount` are allowed; updates to
-    any other `spec.scheduling` field are rejected.
+    any other `spec.scheduling` field are rejected. `spec.scheduling` with `spec.template.spec.schedulingGroup` is rejected on create and tolerated on update of an existing object.
   - `gang.minCount > spec.parallelism` is rejected on both create and update.
 A single
   request that raises `spec.parallelism` and `gang.minCount` together is accepted.
   - Feature gate disabled: `spec.scheduling` is dropped on create and no `Workload`/`PodGroup` is created.
+  - Mixed-gang guard: a Job with an existing `PodGroup` and an active pod without `schedulingGroup` creates its next pod without `schedulingGroup` and emits `MixedSchedulingGroup` once.
+Once no such pod is active, new pods carry `schedulingGroup`.
   - Parent-owned `Workload`, both delegated: a Job with an `OwnerReference` to a parent workload and no annotation creates neither `Workload` nor `PodGroup`.
   - Parent-owned `Workload`, `PodGroup` delegated: a Job with an `OwnerReference` to a parent workload and the annotation present does not create a `Workload`, but does create a `PodGroup` linked to the parent-owned `Workload`.
+  - Shared delegated template: two sibling Jobs whose annotations name the same `PodGroupTemplate` use one `PodGroup`.
+The second Job creates nothing and neither patches its `minCount`.
-  - Missing delegated dependency: a delegated Job whose external `Workload` or named `PodGroupTemplate` does not exist yet gets `SchedulingBlocked=True` (reason `WorkloadNotFound` / `PodGroupTemplateNotFound`) and no pods.
+  - Missing delegated dependency: a delegated Job whose external `Workload` or named `PodGroupTemplate` does not exist yet gets `SchedulingBlocked=True` (reason `WorkloadNotFound` / `PodGroupTemplateNotFound`) and no pods, also while suspended.
   - BYO `Workload`: a standalone Job with the `scheduling.k8s.io/group-template-name` annotation uses the `Workload` whose `spec.controllerRef` points to the Job.
   - Job deletion cascades to `Workload` and `PodGroup` deletion.
   - ownerReferences on controller-created objects match the expected structure:
     - Root Job: `Workload` has a controller ownerRef to the Job; `PodGroup` has a controller ownerRef to the Job and a non-controller ownerRef to the `Workload`.
-    - Delegated Job: `PodGroup` has a controller ownerRef to the Job and links to the parent-owned `Workload`/`CompositePodGroup` (no Job-owned `Workload` exists).
+    - Delegated Job: `PodGroup` has a controller ownerRef to the parent workload controller and links to the parent-owned `Workload`/`CompositePodGroup`.
+    - Standalone BYO `Workload` Job: `PodGroup` has a controller ownerRef to the Job.
   - Naming abbreviations for `Workload` and `PodGroup`.
-  - Discovery and management are independent: a `PodGroup` with the selected template reference and any ownerReference to the current Job UID is discovered, but is mutated or deleted only if that reference is the controller ownerReference.
+  - Discovery and management are independent: a `PodGroup` with the selected template reference is discovered regardless of its ownerReferences, but is mutated or deleted only if its controller ownerReference is the Job.
-  - Ambiguity and drift: two controller-owned `Workload`s (or `PodGroup`s) for one Job, or a controller-owned `Workload` whose `PodGroupTemplates` count is not 1.
+  - Ambiguity and drift: two or more `Workload`s (or `PodGroup`s) matching the discovery rules for one Job, or a controller-owned `Workload` whose `PodGroupTemplates` count is not 1.
 Repairing the objects clears the condition and pod creation resumes with `schedulingGroup`.
-  - Suspend/resume: the `PodGroup` is deleted only after the suspended Job's pods are gone and the `Workload` is retained.
-A resume before the delete is issued reuses the same `PodGroup` UID.
+  - Suspend/resume: the `PodGroup` delete is issued in the suspend sync and the `Workload` is retained.
+Resume reuses a non-terminating `PodGroup`, waits out a terminating one, and recreates an absent one with a new UID.
     A Job created with `spec.suspend: true` gets a `Workload` but no `PodGroup` until first resume.

 ##### Integration tests